Integral Models for Spaces via the Higher Frobenius: Introduction

-Theorem B asserts that for any simply connected finite $p$-complete space $X$, the algebra of cochains $(\pS)^X$ can be equipped with a canonical $F_p$-trivialization, and that $X$ is captured completely by the $\E_{\infty}$-ring $(\pS)^X$ together with its $F_p$-trivialization.
+Informally, Theorem B asserts that for any simply connected $p$-complete finite space $X$, the algebra of cochains $(\pS)^X$ admits a canonical $p$-Frobenius fixed structure, and that $X$ is captured completely by the $\E_{\infty}$-ring $(\pS)^X$ together with this $p$-Frobenius fixed structure.

-\begin{warn} An $F_p$-trivialization is \emph{not} simply a trivialization of the $\E_{\infty}$-Frobenius map.
+\begin{warn} A $p$-Frobenius fixed structure is \emph{not} simply a trivialization of the $\E_{\infty}$-Frobenius map.
 To illustrate this, note first that the $S^1$ action of Theorem $\text{A}^{\circ}$ allows one to construct a fibration $q: (\CAlg^{\mathrm{perf},\simeq}_p)_{hS^1} \to BS^1$ of spaces (the \emph{action groupoid}).
 This begets the outer pullback square in the diagram:

 The data of a $p$-Frobenius fixed algebra is the data of a section of $q$.
 One can view such a section as being built cell-by-cell along the cell decomposition of $\mathbb{C}P^{\infty}$.
 A section of $q$ over the point is the data of a $p$-perfect $\E_{\infty}$-ring $A$.
 Extending this section to a section over $\mathbb{C}P^1$ \emph{is} just the data of a trivialization of the Frobenius map on $A$.
-However, to promote this to an $F_p$-trivialization of $A$, one needs to further extend this section over all of $\mathbb{C}P^{\infty}$; this requires one to specify an additional homotopy for each additional cell of $\mathbb{C} P^{\infty}$. \end{warn} As promised, this model of $p$-complete spaces is more compatible with the rational model of Theorem \ref{thm:RHT}; unlike $\CAlg_{\Fpbar}$, the $\infty$-category $\CAlgffp$ of $p$-Frobenius fixed algebras admits an obvious functor to $\CAlg_{\Q_p}$ by forgetting the $F_p$-trivialization and extending scalars along the map $\pS \to \Q_p$.
+However, to promote this to a $p$-Frobenius fixed structure on $A$, one needs to further extend this section over all of $\mathbb{C}P^{\infty}$; this requires one to specify an additional homotopy for each additional cell of $\mathbb{C} P^{\infty}$. \end{warn} As promised, this model of $p$-complete spaces is more compatible with the rational model of Theorem \ref{thm:RHT}; unlike $\CAlg_{\Fpbar}$, the $\infty$-category $\CAlgffp$ of $p$-Frobenius fixed algebras admits an obvious functor to $\CAlg_{\Q_p}$ by forgetting the $p$-Frobenius fixed structure and extending scalars along the map $\pS \to \Q_p$.
 This allows our $p$-adic model to be compared to Sullivan's rational model for spaces.
 We now describe the resulting integral model for spaces.

 \begin{defn} We will say that an $\E_{\infty}$-ring $A$ is \emph{perfect} if for each prime $p$, its $p$-completion $A^{\wedge}_p$ is $p$-perfect.
 Let $\CAlgperf \subset \CAlg$ be the full subcategory of perfect $\E_{\infty}$-rings.
 Additionally, let the $\infty$-category $\CAlg^{\varphi = 1}$ of \emph{Frobenius fixed} $\E_{\infty}$-rings be defined by the pullback square